-Here are the steps to make, bake, and decorate these pumpkin donuts with maple glaze.
+Here are the steps to make, bake, and decorate these pumpkin spice donuts.

 STEP 1: Use donut pans.
-Spray these pans well with baking non-stick spray.
+Spray these doughnut pans well with baking non-stick spray.

 STEP 2: Mix dry ingredients.
-Mix the flour, rising agents, salt, cinnamon, pumpkin pie spice, and nutmeg together.
+Mix the all purpose flour, rising agents, salt, cinnamon, pumpkin pie spice, and nutmeg together in a large bowl.
 To prevent flour lumps, use a sifter.

 STEP 3: Mix wet ingredients.
-In a separate bowl, mix the brown sugar, melted butter, eggs, pumpkin, milk, and vanilla.
+In a separate bowl, mix the brown sugar, melted butter, eggs, pumpkin, milk, and vanilla extract.
 Then, whisk until smooth.

 STEP 4: Combine ingredients.
 Next, mix both together until combined.

 STEP 5: Pipe batter into the pan.
 Use a piping bag and fill the bag with the batter.
-Then, cut off the end and pipe the batter into the pan.
+Then, cut off the end and pipe the donut dough into the pan.
 Fill these ¾ths full.

 STEP 6: Bake for 12-15 minutes.
 Bake these until once you touch them with your finger, they spring back.
-Let them cool completely before glazing.
+Once slightly cooled, place the pumpkin doughnuts on a cooling rack and let them cool completely before glazing.